0NI0NC/TULPATASK/README.md

 **Open Source**

-TULPAMAKER is completely open-source.
+TULPATASK is completely open-source.
 Feel free to modify the source code to customize it to your needs.

 **Disclaimer**

-TULPAMAKER is provided for entertainment purposes only.
+TULPATASK is provided for entertainment purposes only.
 While it can be a fun and engaging tool, it's important to remember that your Tulpa is a digital creation.